vaginessa/icon-sizerator/README.md

 ## TODO

-* Auto-clean stale uploads/* folders; currently this is performed by a cron job, but this should happen within the code itself.
-Or...
+* Auto-clean stale uploads/* folders; currently this is performed by a cron job, but this should natively within icon-sizerator.js  Or...
-* Alternatively, modify code to not need the on-disk folder, thus eliminating IO entirely.
+* Alternatively a better solution would be to modify code to not need the on-disk folder, thus eliminating IO entirely.